opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 '''''''''''''''''''''''''''''''''''''''''''''''''''
 It is possible to render a scene with a transparent background color in order to export it to editing systems supporting the alpha channel information.

-In this case no image has to be used as background, and the output file format has to support the alpha channel information, e.g. TIF at 32 or 64 bit, or MOV with codecs supporting alpha.
+In this case no image has to be used as background, and the output file format has to support the alpha channel information, e.g. TIF at 32 or 64 bits, TGA at 32 bits, or MOV with codecs supporting alpha.

 .. tip:: **To render animation with alpha channel information:**